The most beautiful countries in the world – Reader's vote

 Surprisingly the only African country to make the top 20 (though Namibia received a fair few nominations), South Africa is undeniably stunning, as revealed in our guide to its scenic beauty.

-Many of you praised the country’s “sheer diversity of scenery”, and its “raw natural landscape, roads and ocean”.
-Iconic Table Mountain and penguin-packed beaches lie just a stone's throw from Cape Town.
+Many of you praised the country’s “sheer diversity of scenery”, and the “endless options for road trips in South Africa”.
+And with the iconic Table Mountain and penguin-packed beaches just a stone's throw from Cape Town, you don't have to visit all of South Africa at once.

 The wine-growing valleys of the Western Cape enchant with their verdant hills and vintages.
 And let’s not forget that South Africa also offers some of the world’s best safari experiences.